 Digital must achieve key business goals: conversion of a community to leads, member retention, recruitment, etc. If the speaker only knows Social Media, then they won’t know how to connect it to other marketing and technology processes and systems, let alone corporate strategy.
 (I have decades of advising senior leadership on digital strategy… and also implementing enterprise-scale web sites, marketing automation systems, and CRM.)

 A speaker who is an expert in the area should also be using the tools.
 If not, then whatever they say is probably just theory.
-Pay particular attention to their blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
+Pay particular attention to their podcast and blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
 (I have 600+ thoughtful blog posts, and over 180 video interviews syndicated across the web.
 My national Social Media benchmarking research has been used by 100’s of organizations.
 And check out my LinkedIn profile, my website, my Amazon author profile, and Google…)

 This separates those who work professionally from those who just “speak”.
 A huge amount of time must be spent beforehand to properly customize the presentation, so that the meeting objectives are met.
 (Once engaged, I will ask that you fill out a detailed audience questionnaire; I would follow up with a series of interviews with representative audience members and senior managers.
 I will read annual reports, product brochures, industry analysis, and any relevant internal documentation.
 Finally, the presentation or facilitation will be completely customized, with relevant, up-to-date examples.
 And then rehearsed.)

 Read through the speaker’s testimonials, and ask for the speaker’s “one-sheet” – their credentials.
 Is their client list filled with credible names?
 Finally, satisfy yourself with the speaker’s references, either through online testimonials, or by asking for the reference’s contact info.
-(Check out my testimonial page, download my one-sheet, read more on my LinkedIn page, or ask me for references – very happy to help.)
+(Check out my testimonial page, download my one-sheet, read more on my LinkedIn page, or ask me for references – happy to help.)

 Contact us for more on Randall’s topics, availability, and audience fit.